mbernste/mbernste.github.io/_posts/2020-12-29-intrinsic_dimensionality.md

 **Dimensionality**

 Let's move on to another basic question: what does it mean for a space to be three-dimensional versus two-dimensional?
 More generally, what does it mean for a space to be $D$-dimensional?
 A basic answer to this question is that a $D$-dimensional space is a space in which one uses $D$ pieces of information to describe each object in that space (i.e., in the set).
-For example, in three-dimensional space, we need three pieces of information to describe each point: its value along an x-axis, its value along a y-axis, and a value along a z-axis:
+For example, in three-dimensional Euclidean space, we need three pieces of information to describe each point: its value along the x-axis, its value along the y-axis, and its value along the z-axis:

 **Intrinsic dimensionality**

 Now that we have some basic ideas down -- namely, "space" and "dimensionality" -- let's move on to the core of this blog post: intrinsic dimensionality.

 Let's say we're in some situtation we're we are dealing with objects in some $D$-dimensional space.
-Thus, we are dealing with $D$ pieces of information for describing "things" in that space.
-One may ask a simple question: do we *really* need $D$ pieces of information to describe each thing?
+Thus, we are dealing with $D$ pieces of information for describing objects in that space.
+One may ask a simple question: do we *really* need $D$ pieces of information to describe each object?
 Or can we get by with fewer?

-Take the following example:
+Take the following example: we have wish to describe all points on a flat piece of paper in three-dimensional space.
+That is, all of the points that we care about will lie *only* on the sheet of paper.

+Do we really need three pieces of information to describe each point on the paper?
+The answer is no, we really only need two!